 Lawsuits are filed every day.
-In fact, according to an article on theCitizens for a Sound Economy Web site, there are more than 15 million civil cases processed annually in state courts alone, at a cost of over $1.8 billion.
+In fact, according to an article on theCitizens for a Sound Economy Web site, there are more than 15 million civil cases processed annually in state courts alone, at the cost of over $1.8 billion.
 Although the number of product liability cases in 2000 was less than half of the number in 1997, the courts are still clogged with civil lawsuits.
 Most courts are trying to encourage people to settle their disputes out of court, and some require mediation at some point in the process before you can go to trial.

 Civil vs. Criminal

-- Try to settle out of court
+- Try to settle out of court.

 - File the suit